nicokuehn-dci/webstore_backend/README.md

 # WebStore App - Interactive CLI Menu System

 A command-line interface for managing products and users in a web store application.
-Features an interactive menu system with arrow key navigation and colored UI.
+Features an interactive menu system with arrow key navigation and colored UI (orange background with black text).

 ## Features